AnnaWilliford/SWC_Fall2019_lessons/Lesson5_DataVisualizationR .md

 ggsave(filename = "lifeExp.png", plot = lifeExp_plot, width = 12, height = 10, dpi = 300, units = "cm")
 ```
 **Note** `ggsave` saves the last plot by default, so `plot` argument can be omitted.
-But if you created plots earlier in your script and can save it now, you can specify which plot to save.
+But if you created plots earlier in your script and want to save them later, you can specify which plot to save.
 ```
 #saves the last plot by default
 ggsave("myPlot.pdf")